 Benefits of a Caravan Fan

 A caravan will provide you with almost instant relief from feeling hot, which is ideal if you wake up in the middle of the night feeling hot or it’s generally a hot day.
-Yes, you could just open a window, but this can take longer to feel the effects and if there’s high humidity, then opening a window might not have any effect whatsoever.
+Yes, you could just open a window, but this can take longer to feel the effects and if there’s high humidity, than using a caravan roof vent.

 Caravan fans are usually small in size, which means they can be easily transported, which is even more important for caravan owners because there is likely going to be limited space onboard.
 Hence, you need to make the best use of it.
 Because these fans are portable, they can also be easily stored away when they’re not being used, so they don’t have to stay in the middle of your living space at all times.